Francisco Manenti

-Francisco Manenti (born 31 October 1996) is an Argentine professional footballer who plays as a centre-back for Newell's Old Boys.
+Francisco Manenti (born 31 October 1996) is an Argentine professional footballer who plays as a centre-back for Venezuelan Primera División club Zamora.

 Career

 Manenti began his career with Newell's Old Boys.
 A loan move to Unión Comercio of the Peruvian Primera División was completed on 6 January 2019.
 He was selected to start a league fixture with Universitario on 17 February, manager Marcelo Vivas allowed him to play fifty-nine minutes of a 1–1 draw before substituting him off for José Rivera.
 In total, he appeared nine times for the Peruvian club.
-Upon returning to Argentina, Manenti was loaned out again by Newell's as he agreed terms with newly-promoted Argentine Primera División team Central Córdoba.
+Upon returning to Argentina, Manenti was loaned out again by Newell's as he agreed terms with newly promoted Argentine Primera División team Central Córdoba.
 Five appearances followed.